govtechmy/sekolahku-mod-dataproc/README.md

 python -m src.main --log-level DEBUG
 ```

 The process reads configuration from environment variables.
-Only `--statistics`, `--entiti`, and `--log-level <LEVEL>` affect runtime behavior.
+Only `--statistik`, `--entiti`, and `--log-level <LEVEL>` affect runtime behavior.

 Each run prints a summary dictionary, for example `{"processed": 1234, "inserted": 1234, "dry_run": 0}`.
 In dry-run mode, `processed` still reflects the number of documents that would be written, while `inserted` remains `0`.